-"It's about life" Too many pregnancies in quick succession put a burden on the woman's body and at worst can even lead to premature death.
-According to the World Health Organization (WHO), a gap of 2 to 3 years between pregnancies reduces the mortality rate in newborns and children, and improves maternal health.
-According to an estimate by WHO, family planning could help save the lives of about 100,000 mothers and prevent the death of up to 600,000 children each year.
-Decreasing the number of unplanned pregnancies would reduce the need for dangerous abortions and put women less at risk of injuries and death due to complications of childbirth.
+"It's about life"

+Too many pregnancies in quick succession put a burden on the woman's body and at worst can even lead to premature death.
+According to the World Health Organization (WHO), a gap of 2 to 3 years between pregnancies reduces child mortality, and improves maternal health.

+According to an estimate by WHO\, family planning could avert more than 82 million pregnancies,

+25 million unsafe abortions, and 125 000 maternal deaths every year.
+Fewer unplanned pregnancies equal fewer dangerous abortions.
+And fewer women would be at risk of injuries and death due to complications of childbirth.

 Save the Children estimates that every hour three teenage girls die worldwide from complications caused by pregnancy.

-Three steps to reach the goal - 1.
-Increase the production capacity of contraceptive products - 2.
+Three steps to reach the goal

+- 1. Increase the production capacity of contraceptive products - 2.
 Invest profits from sales back into family planning initiatives - 3.
-Build long-term partnerships, for example, to develop independent family planning services Significant and rapid increase in the production of contraceptives achieved through new investments Bayer is investing 35 million euros to enhance and expand the Supply Center in Turku, which manufactures contraceptive coils and implants.
-The construction is expected to be completed in 2023.
+Build long-term partnerships, for example, to develop independent family planning services

+Significant and rapid increase in the production of contraceptives achieved through new investments

+Bayer is making a significant investment to enhance and expand the Supply Center in Turku, which manufactures contraceptive coils and implants.
+The construction is expected to be completed in 2025.

 "The implant is exported to developing countries in collaboration with international family planning organizations.
 That way we can deliver more affordable products for the markets in developing countries and improve women's health as well as their opportunities for family planning and equality.
+This is part of Bayer's strategy to link sustainability seamlessly to business," says Christiane Temminghoff, CEO of Bayer Nordic.

+\who.int/news/item/11-07-2017-countries-need-to-do-what-works-to-improve-contraceptive-access--provision-and-choice-for-women-and-girls

-This is part of Bayer's strategy to link sustainability seamlessly to business," says Miriam Holstein, Bayer Oy's Managing Director.
-Modern contraception supports population policies For Bayer's goal, Africa plays a central role since 33 of a total of 36 countries in which women give birth on average to over four children in their lifetime, are located in sub-Saharan Africa.
+Modern contraception supports population policies

+For Bayer's goal, Africa plays a central role since 33 of a total of 36 countries in which women give birth on average to over four children in their lifetime, are located in sub-Saharan Africa.
 Moreover, contraceptive use in sub-Saharan Africa is only about 26% while the need is higher.

 There are countries on other continents, even in Europe, where access to modern contraception is clearly below the demand.

 Future population growth is very much dependent on how birth rates progress.
 According to an estimate by the UN, if the total fertility rate worldwide fell by one, the population in 2050 would be three billion less than currently estimated.

-Contraception and family planning initiatives benefit the whole family "Ensuring gender equality and girls' and women's rights has a big impact, particularly on how girls attend school, get an education and earn a living, enabling them to be economically independent.
+Contraception and family planning initiatives benefit the whole family

+"Ensuring gender equality and girls' and women's rights has a big impact, particularly on how girls attend school, get an education and earn a living, enabling them to be economically independent.
 Modern contraception and access to it are a central part of this process.
 Equality and family planning increase the wellbeing of families, develop society and create economic stability, which means that men also need to be included in promoting these principles.
 Educating men about contraception has a big impact on whether couples will use family planning."

-Aino Försti-Smith Communications and External Affairs Manager
+Aino Försti-Smith Head of Communications